AlcoholRehabHelp Logo

 ACA newcomers are welcomed into a 12-step support group.
 It addresses the specific behaviors and patterns developed as a child in an alcoholic family environment.

-ACA is not intended to replace substance use treatment programs.
-Instead, it is focused on recovering from the effects of your childhood.
+The group’s ultimate goal is to identify what’s positive and healthy to help reconstruct adult lives but not replace substance use treatment programs.
+Instead, it’s focused on recovering from the effects of your childhood.

 Newcomers and members have the right not to share anything that does not feel comfortable.
 Anonymity is respected, and everything within meetings is treated confidentially.